slorkowski/OEE-SMIP-App/frontend/README.md

 ./scripts/build-docker.sh
 ```

-After words the image can be run using the `docker` command:
+Afterwords the image can be run using the `docker` command:

 ```sh
 # Run the application in a container, forwarding host port 3000 to the server running on port 3000.